WHAT YOU NEED TO KNOW:

 Website Resources

-This portion of the Emergency Information section outlines plans to protect the food supply in the event of a nuclear emergency.
+This portion of the Cook Nuclear Plant Emergency Plan outlines steps to take to protect our local food supply in the event of a nuclear emergency.
 Information in this section includes the following:

-- If you live farther than 10 miles from the plant, you will be notified by area radio and TV stations.
+- If you live farther than 10 miles from the plant, you will be notified by area radio and TV stations (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section above).
 The news report will let you know if you need to take protective action, or a Cooperative Extension Service official will contact you.
 Please follow the emergency instructions right away.

 What should you do if you are told to seek shelter?